-The increase was mainly due to a \$4.2 million increase in advertising and promotion expenses mainly for our online game business, a \$1.1 million increase in salary and benefits expenses and a \$0.7 million increase in share-based compensation expense primarily for restricted share units granted in January 2010.
+The increase in sales and marketing expenses from the six months ended June 30, 2009 to the six months ended June 30, 2010 was \$10.0 million.
+The increase was mainly due to a \$5.7 million increase in advertising and promotion expenses mainly for online game business; a \$1.8 million increase in salary and benefits expenses; and a \$1.6 million increase in share-based compensation expense primarily for restricted share units granted in January 2010.